hojberg/coevolution/manifold-symmetry-spells.md

 <a id="quickbind"></a>
 <details><summary>📖 <b>Quickbind : </b> Like <a href="#bind">Bind</a>, but succeeds only on d20 >= 15, and the resulting spell executes in a single turn.</summary>

 After each usage of the created spell, roll a d20 >= 10 or else unprepare the spell.
-This is an exceedingly difficult <a href="#learn-spell">spell to learn</a>. ⬠
+This is an exceedingly difficult <a href="#learn-spell">spell to learn</a>.
+Spells created with quickbind cannot be shared with other mages. ⬠
 </details>

 Desipite its limitations, the use of [Quickbind](#quickbind) fundamentally alters the nature of both open and complex plane contests.
 Powerful compositions that would require excessive casting times become available for immediate use, altering the landscape of strategies and invalidating most opening books.
-The study of  Ȇ̴̟̟͙̞ͩ͌͝S̨̥̫͎̭ͯ̿̔̀ͅ ̶̧̨̱̹̭̯ͧ̾ͬ*̶͑̾̾​̅ͫ͏̙̤jl͖͉̗̩̳̟̍ͫͥͨe̠̅M̲̖͊̒ͪͩͬ̚̚͜ZuA̡͊͠͝H̸̡̪̯ͨ͊̽̅̾̎Ȩ̬̩̾͛ͪ̈́̀́͘u ͎ è̑ͧ̌t xè̑ͧ̌aͨl̘̝̙̃ͤ͂̾̆ ​̅ͫ͏̙̤xr̽̾̈́͒͑Sͮ̂҉̯͈͕̹̘̱ LO͇̹̺ͅY̡C̷̙̲̝͖ͭ̏ͥͮ͟
+The study of  Ȇ̴̟̟͙̞ͩ͌͝S̨̥̫͎̭ͯ̿̔̀ͅ ̶̧̨̱̹̭̯ͧ̾ͬ*̶͑̾̾​̅ͫ͏̙̤jl͖͉̗̩̳̟̍ͫͥͨe̠̅M̲̖͊̒ͪͩͬ̚̚͜ZuA̡͊͠͝H̸̡̪̯ͨ͊̽̅̾̎Ȩ̬̩̾͛ͪ̈́̀́͘u ͎ è̑ͧ̌t xè̑ͧ̌aͨl̘̝̙̃ͤ͂̾̆ ​̅ͫ͏̙̤xr̽̾̈́͒͑Sͮ̂҉̯͈͕̹̘̱ O͇̹̺ͅC̷̙̲̝͖ͭ̏ͥͮ͟